simbroadcasts/lfs-api/README.md

 #### `LFSAPI.lookupVehicleClassType(id)`

-Lookup the index fetched from `LFSAPI.getVehileMod(id).vehicle.class`.
+Lookup the `class` property index fetched from the vehicle API.
 A list of vehicle class types is available via the `LFSAPI.vehicleClassTypes` static property.

 #### `LFSAPI.lookupVehicleICELayoutType(id)`

-Lookup the index fetched from `LFSAPI.getVehicleMod(id).vehicle.iceLayout`.
+Lookup the `iceLayout` property index fetched from the vehicle API.
 A list of ICE layout types is available via the `LFSAPI.vehicleClassTypes` static property.

 #### `LFSAPI.lookupVehicleDriveType(id)`

-Lookup the index fetched from `LFSAPI.getVehileMod(id).vehicle.drive`.
+Lookup the index fetched from the vehicle API.
 A list of drive types is available via the `LFSAPI.vehicleDriveTypes` static property.

 #### `LFSAPI.lookupVehicleShiftType(id)`

-Lookup the index fetched from `LFSAPI.getVehileMod(id).vehicle.shiftType`.
+Lookup the index fetched from the vehicle API.
 A list of shift types is available via the `LFSAPI.vehicleShiftTypes` static property.

 ### Usage Example